nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new contact
+1. User requests to add a new contact.
-2. FAST displays a message indicating success
+2. FAST displays a message indicating success.
-3. FAST displays the new contact below
+3. FAST displays the new contact below.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 1a.
-The given command syntax is invalid
+The given command syntax is invalid.
     * 1a1.
-FAST shows an error message
+FAST shows an error message.
-    * 2a2.
-FAST shows an example of add command to user
+    * 1a2.
+FAST shows an example of add contact command to user.

-      Use case ends
+      Use case ends.

 **Use case: UC02 - Delete Contact**

 **MSS**

-1. User requests to list persons (UC06)
+1. User requests to list persons (UC06).
-2. User requests to delete a specific person in the list
+2. User requests to delete a specific person in the list.
-3. FAST deletes the person
+3. FAST deletes the person.

    Use case ends

 **Extensions**

 * 2a.
-The given index is invalid
+The given index is invalid.
     * 2a1.
-FAST shows an error message
+FAST shows an error message.
     * 2a2.
-FAST shows an example of delete command to user
+FAST shows an example of delete contact command to user.

       Use case ends.